-1. Find Cable B, unscrew the Nut from the Threaded end, slip the Button end past the Retaining Plate and into its slot on the Tie Plate (note that Cable B mounts on the other side of the Tie Plate), then route the Threaded end of the Cable towards the Rear of the Lift.
+1. Find Cable B, unscrew the Nut from the Threaded end, slip the Button end past the Retaining Plate and into its slot on the Weldment Plate (note that Cable B mounts on the other side of the Weldment Plate), then route the Threaded end of the Cable towards the Rear of the Lift.

-Drawing shows Button end of Cable B in its slot on the Tie Plate.
+Drawing shows Button end of Cable B in its slot on the Weldment Plate.

-View is from Front of Lift looking back towards the Rear of the Lift.
+View is from Front of Lift looking back towards the Power Post.
 Not to scale.
 Not all components shown.

 - 2. Route the Cable into the Window on the Crosstube, push it toward the Rear Offside Post, then pull the Threaded end out of the Crosstube at the bottom of the Gusset.
 Let the Threaded end hang out of the Crosstube for now. - 3.
-Put a Spacer in, put Rear Sheave B in place (on top of Rear Sheave A), then seat Cable B in Rear Sheave B. - 4.
+Put Rear Sheave B in place, on top of Rear Sheave A, then make sure Cable B is seated in Rear Sheave B. - 4.
 Remove the Cable Lock Pin on the bottom of the Gusset on the Rear Offside Post.